home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

 ## Passive Scanning

 Passive Scanning on Linux can be enabled in the options flow per adapter if the host system runs BlueZ 5.63 or later with experimental features enabled.
+This functionality is available with Home Assitant Operating System 9.4 and later.

 Many integrations require active scanning and may not function when scanning is passive.

 {% include integrations/option_flow.md %}

-## Remote adapters
+## Remote adapters (Bluetooth proxies)

 The Bluetooth integration supports receiving advertisement data from external adapters for devices and sensors that do not need an active connection, as well as establishing active connections.
 The number of remote scanners is limited only by the performance of the host system.

+When adding multiple remote adapters to increase range or available connection slots, separate them enough to avoid interference with each other.

 The following remote adapters are supported: